wumbo-unreal/wumbo-unreal/_posts/2024-04-10-ui-material-radial-fade.md

 Then on each tick, update the *Value* parameter to a number between 0–1.

-In my game, I evaluate a curve and then plug the value into the effect material's parameter named *Value*.
+In my game, I evaluate a curve and then plug the value into this parameter.

 <img src="/assets/images/radial-fade-usage.png">